Wednesday, May 21, 2008

 Circuitous Motion Brings us to The Cosby Show

-Note: New, Improved Version of this post
+Note: New, Improved Version of this Post available here!

 “Shakespeare.”
 By Matt Robinson.
 Perf.
 Bill Cosby, Phylicia Rashad, Malcolm-Jamal Warner, Roscoe Lee Brown, and Carl Anthony Payne, II.
 Dir.
 Jay Sandrich.
 The Cosby Show.
 Season 4, episode 5.
 NBC.
 22 October 1987.
 DVD.
 Urban Works, 2007.